espressif/esp-idf/docs/en/api-guides/wifi.rst

 LR Throughput
 *************************

-The LR rate has very limited throughput because the raw PHY data rate LR is 1/2 Mbits and 1/4 Mbits.
+The LR rate has very limited throughput, because the raw PHY data rates are 1/2 Mbps and 1/4 Mbps.

 When to Use LR
 *************************